-- (1) The increase in the ratio of long-term capital to real estate, plant, and equipment: Mainly due to the higher net profit in the current period and the increase in the valuation of equity securities fair value, resulting in an increase in long-term capital. - (2)Decrease in inventory turnover rate / Increase in average sales days: Despite the diminished inventory at the end of the period when compared to that at the commencement of the period, the average sales days rose due to the lower inventory turnover rate that ensued from the abatement in sales. - (3)Increase in return on assets/return on equity/ratio of net profit before tax to paid-in capital/profit margin/earnings per share: Mainly due to the increase in net profit for the current period compared with the same period last year. - (4)Increase in net inflows: Mainly due to the decrease in accounts receivable and inventories this year compared with the same period last year. - (5) Increase in cash flow adequacy ratio: Mainly due to the increase in net cash inflow from operating activities. - (6)Increase in cash reinvestment ratio: Mainly due to the increase in net cash inflow from operating activities.
+(1) Decrease in the debt to assets ratio and increase in quick ratio: Mainly due to the decrease in short term debt compared the the end of last year.

+(2) Decrease in interests coverage multiplier: Due to the decrease in net profits for the period in 2023 compared to the end of last year.

+(3) Increase in inventory turnover rate and decrease in average sales days : Although sales decreased by 13% compared with last year, the ending inventory also decreased by 40% compared with the same period last year, resulting in an increase in inventory turnover rate and a decrease in average sales days.

+(4) Decrease in return on assets/return on equity/ratio of net profit before tax to paid-in capital/profit margin/earnings per share: Mainly due to the decrease in net profit for the current period compared with the same period last year.

+(5) Decrease in cash flow ratio: Mainly due to the 57% decrease in cash flow from operating activities and the 33% decrease in current liabilities, resulting in a decrease in cash flow ratio.

+(6) Increase in cash flow adequacy ratio: Mainly due to the increase in net cash inflow from operating activities in the recent five years.

+(7) Decrease in cash reinvestment ratio: Mainly due to the decrease in net cash inflow from operating activities.
 1. Capital structure

-- (1) Debt to assets ratio = total liabilities/total assets - (2) Ratio of long-term capital to property, plant, and equipment = (total equity + non-current liabilities)/net property, plant, and equipment.
+(1) Debt to assets ratio = total liabilities/total assets

+(2) Ratio of long-term capital to property, plant, and equipment = (total equity + non-current liabilities)/net property, plant, and equipment.